Skip to Content

 Baked Oats Without Bananas

-• Applesauce: Instead of bananas, I use applesauce to hold the baked oats together.
-I have also tried this recipe with pumpkin puree with good results for a tasty fall flavor.
+• Applesauce: Bananas are a common addition to baked oats recipes, but I use applesauce to hold everything together.
+I have also tried making them with pumpkin puree, giving the oats a tasty fall flavor.

-• Almond Milk: You can use unsweetened almond milk, water, regular milk, coconut milk, oat milk, or soy milk.
+• Milk: Use water or milk to mix the ingredients.
+Unsweetened almond milk, regular milk, coconut milk, oat milk, or soy milk all work well depending on your preference.

 Additions and Substitutions